-Our board has spent the last year refocusing on how we can better serve the needs of our local homeschooling community.
+Our board spent most of the year 2020 refocusing on how we can better serve the needs of our local homeschooling community.
 As an organization, we want to be more than just a Christian academic resource library.
 The name APACHE does not accurately represent who we are or what we are doing.
-Our new name, PAACH (pronounced patch), paints a picture of growth: a place where seeds are planted and fruit is produced.
+Our new name, PAACH (pronounced "patch"), paints a picture of growth: a place where seeds are planted and fruit is produced.
 We are growing into a Christian community that desires to walk with you as you learn how to practice family discipleship.
 This is what we want to be about and so this is how we want to serve you – helping to "bear one another's burdens, and so fulfill the law of Christ."
 Galatians 6:2

 Our new logo features a house resting on top of a cross.
-Our homes need to be built on the foundation of Christ.
+Our homes – and homeschools – need to be built on the foundation of Christ.
 "Unless the Lord builds the house, those who build it labor in vain."
 Psalm 127:1 That is the image PAACH wants to portray.
 That is why we homeschool, because as Christians we believe that the best way to disciple our children is through homeschooling.

 PAACH desires to be a place where we learn together as families, grow together as a community, and glorify Christ together in the process.
 We want to follow Paul's instruction to "encourage one another and build one another up."
 I Thessalonians 5:11 Our goal is to encourage you and your families toward discipleship and building Godly character.